Stevecmd/aws-bootcamp-cruddur-2023/journal/week6.md

 .
 ```

-To point to the url of the load balancer
+To point to the url of the load balancer:

 ```
 docker build \